Cray-HPE/docs-csm/operations/hardware_state_manager/Remove_Duplicate_Detected_Events_From_HSM_Postgres_Database.md

     ```

     Should any issues arise requiring restoration of the hardware inventory
-    history table, please refer back to step 3.
+    history table, please refer back to step 5.

     The `fru_history_remove_duplicate_detected_events.sh`
     script can fail if there are too many duplicate "Detected" events
     present in the database.
-If this occurs, proceed to the next step
+If this occurs, proceed to the next step.

 1. __[OPTIONAL]__ Skip this step if the previous step was completed successfully.